 What Is a Construction Loan?

 With a construction loan, the lender doesn’t have the ability to seize the property.
 As a result, they charge more with a higher-interest loan for borrowing the amount of money you need.
-As we mentioned, construction loans are short-term.

-The specific amount of time usually falls around one year, but it’s common to see them last the length of construction.
+The specific amount of time for a construction loan is usually around one year, but it’s common to see them last the length of construction.
 Construction loans are dependent on the project actually being completed.
+Because of this, lenders tend to require plans that are detailed in terms of the budget and construction timeline.

 Different Types of Construction Loans

 There are multiple types of construction loans you can choose from.
-The first type is a construction-only loan.
+The first is a construction-only loan.
 This type of loan only covers the cost of building the home.

 Alternatively, you can choose a construction-to-permanent loan.
 This loan covers the cost of construction.
 Then, when the home is completed, it transitions into a traditional mortgage.